 Cash replied “No,” that, in fact, she found herself saying “Why not me?” since she had health insurance, no 9-to-5 job that she might lose during her long recuperation, and a spouse who was a wonderful caregiver.

 Of course, not everyone is fortunate in the ways that Rosanne Cash cited.
 For many people, stress over money and lack of support are ongoing challenges.
 But, still, no one gets a pass on life’s difficulties, including Ms. Cash: Imagine the stress and the fear she must have experienced before and after her brain surgery.

-Rosanne Cash’s “Why not me?” changed the way I view what happens to me in life.
-Her comment made me realize that in every household on the planet, in every generation, in every era throughout history, people’s lives have been a mixture of joys and sorrows, successes and disappointments.
+Rosanne Cash’s “Why not me?” changed the way I view what happens to me.
+Her comment made me realize that I haven't been singled out for unfair treatment in life.
+In every household on the planet, in every generation, in every era throughout history, people’s lives have been a mixture of joys and sorrows, successes and disappointments.

-This realization opened the door for self-compassion to replace resentment, because it enabled me to open my heart to my struggle with gentle, soothing care, instead of turning away with an aversive "Why Me?"
+This realization opened my heart to my struggles, and I began to treat myself with gentle, soothing care.
+I wrapped myself in a cloak of self-compassion instead of turning away from my dificulties with an aversive "Why Me?"

 © 2013 Toni Bernhard.
 Thank you for reading my work.
 I'm the author of three books:

 How to Live Well with Chronic Pain and Illness: A Mindful Guide (2015).
 The theme of this piece is expanded on in this book.

 All of my books are available in audio format from Amazon, audible.com, and ITunes.

 Visit www.tonibernhard.com for more information and buying options.

 You might also like "Romanizing the Past Makes Us Feel Bad about the Present."